backdrop-contrib/required_by_role/README.md

 ======================

 This module allows you to give some user roles an exemption to required fields.
 Configurations are made per field.
+This is a port of the 1.x version for Drupal 7.
+There was no upgrade path between 1.x and 2.x.

 Installation
 ------------